ignaciogatti/art-deep-learning/README.md

 ![Style-classification](https://github.com/ignaciogatti/art-deep-learning/blob/master/images/impressionism-classification.jpg)

 Style classification notebook present a model to detect impressionisms artworks.
+The idea is to use a pre-trained model (in this case, ResNet and Inception got the best performance) and only do a fine-tuning